-Some people are allergic to oregano oil and may develop a rash if using it topically, or stomach problems and respiratory issues if taken internally.
-Even if you’re not allergic to oregano oil, it can still be toxic due to it being “such a powerful antimicrobial agent.”
+Some people are allergic to oregano oil and may develop a rash if using it topically or stomach problems and respiratory issues if taken internally.
+Even if you’re not allergic to oregano oil, it can still be toxic because it is “such a powerful antimicrobial agent.”
 “Taken in large doses, oregano oil can even be lethal.”

-People with diabetes should also use oregano oil with caution as it may lower blood sugar levels.
+People with diabetes should also use oregano oil cautiously as it may lower blood sugar levels.
 It can also increase the risk of bleeding, so it should not be used before surgery or in conjunction with medicines designed to slow blood clotting, like aspirin, heparin, or warfarin.

-Oregano is considered “POSSIBLY UNSAFE when taken by mouth in medicinal amounts during pregnancy,” and there is also “concern that oregano in amounts larger than food amounts might cause miscarriage.”
+Oregano is considered “POSSIBLY UNSAFE when taken by mouth in medicinal amounts during pregnancy,” There is also “concern that oregano in amounts larger than food amounts might cause miscarriage.”

 If taking oregano oil internally, please err on the side of caution, and stop after ten days, waiting another ten days before recommencing the treat.